forsaoss/cc-ol/open-library-api-use-case.md

 This knowledge document will discuss three APIs in the context of a practical use case:

-* [Search](https://openlibrary.org/dev/docs/api/search) API:  the all-encompasing search API that can return data for multiple books based on powerful search criteria
+* [Search](https://openlibrary.org/dev/docs/api/search) API:  the all-encompassing search API that can return data for multiple books based on powerful search criteria
 * [Books](https://openlibrary.org/dev/docs/api/books) API: for returning book-specific information like title, page count, etc
 * [Covers](https://openlibrary.org/dev/docs/api/covers) API: for fetching images of book covers